haikulearning/mysql_probe/README.md

 A golang application that checks a mysql database, writing results to flat files and/or runs an HTTP server for haproxy health checks based on those checks

+# Requirements

+* MySQL >= 5.1.12
+* Access to a MySQL user with REPLICATION CLIENT permissions (or ability to create one)

 ## Installation

 1. Install golang 1.3+